tapis-project/documentation/source/technical/jobs.rst

 Job Condition Codes on Termination
 ----------------------------------

-When a job terminates, in addition to being assign a terminal status, a job is assigned one of the following condition codes.
+When a job terminates, in addition to being assigned a terminal status, a job is assigned one of the following condition codes.
 ::

 	CANCELLED_BY_USER - Job cancelled by user